JVM-RingBuffer/RingBuffer/README.md

 First, add [Byte Buddy](https://bytebuddy.net/#/) to the classpath.
 Then, call `copyClass()` where available or use `CopiedClass` directly.

-## Public utilities

-To build a Java library for ultra-low-latency inter-thread communication, we introduced utilities.

-- `jdk.internal.misc.Unsafe` methods are exposed without causing `IllegalAccessError`s.
-- `Atomic*` classes expose all the features supported by `VarHandle`s while having better names and reducing indirection.
-- `Platform.current()` returns the current OS and JVM architecture.
-- `Garbage` supports freeing off-heap memory on object GC, listening to GC events and logging them.
-- `Assert`, `Check`, `Assume` and `Ensure` perform the bare-minimum work to check conditions, and have better names.
-- `*ArrayView`s allow to view an array as `List`.

 ## Download

 Please [build from source](BUILD.md).